Department of Philosophy, Kansas State University

 I am a Visiting Assistant Professor at Kansas State University.

 I work mainly in epistemology.
-My dissertation, supervised by David Christensen, explores issues surrounding permissivism about epistemic rationality and develops a theory of epistemic supererogation as a plausible form of permissivism.
+My dissertation, which was supervised by David Christensen at Brown University, explores issues surrounding permissivism about epistemic rationality and develops a theory of epistemic supererogation as a plausible form of permissivism.
 I also have research interests in ethics, philosophy of science (especially philosophy of probability) and decision theory.

 I having teaching interests in epistemology, logic, ethics, and philosophy of science.
-I have served as the primary instructor for Human Knowledge and Truth in the spring of 2015 and Logic and Paradox for the Summer@Brown pre-college program in the summer of 2016.
-I am currently teaching Introduction to Philosophy for the Spring 2017 semester.
+I have served as the primary instructor for two classes at Brown University: Phil 0230 Human Knowledge and Truth and Phil 220 Introduction to Philosophy.
+I have also taught classes in Logic and Paradox, Decision Theory, and Probability for the Summer@Brown pre-college program.
+I am currently teaching three sections of Philo 130: Introduction to Moral Philosophy at Kansas State.